- Omega Seamaster Planet Ocean 600m Grey Ceramic

 Omega is a top brand for every kind of keen horophile and investment minded gent, whether up in space…or down on planet Earth!

 Founded in 1903, Omega was originally known as Louis Brandt et Frère-Omega Watch & Co.
 It would take exactly 81 years before the Omega title would be adopted.
-Formally part of Swatch Group since 1998, they stand alongside other major luxury brands like Blancpain
+Formally part of Swatch Group since 1998, they stand alongside other major luxury brands like Blancpain.

 They have a strong list of achievements and accolades which have followed them since inception.
 Louis Brandt worked with Audemars Piguet to create the world's first minute repeating timepiece in 1892.
+And in 1947, they continued the tradition of world firsts by making the first tourbillon model which yielded exceptional accuracy results during Observatory trials in 1949.

 In 1999, Omega became the brand of the people when they released the fantastic Co-Axial escapement, the first mass produced movement that featured such a technical feat.
 Why is it so good?
 It enhances the mechanical efficiency by removing all the components that would cause friction.